frankengreene/kissimmeegeek/README.md

-kissimmee geek 1.2
+kissimmee geek 1.2.1

 updates:
-- added emojis
+- fixed responding to whenever mentioned (lowered to 5%)
-- added insult feature
+- added more tunes
-- fixed responding to whenever mentioned (hopefully)
+- added interaction with toddbot (lowered to 30% of the time)
-- added tunes
+- added some easter eggs
-- added interaction with toddbot
+- added rich presence/activity

 current features (working):
 - rate feature (geek rate)